inn-ctrl/SQL-Transan-Project/cleaning_data.md

 Below are data cleaning issues I addressed:

-1. There are multiple headings across all tables. remove one.
+1. There are multiple headings across all tables due to pre-created pgadmin columns and csv columns. remove one.

+   SQL CODES used

+   DELETE FROM products
+   WHERE name = 'name'

+   DELETE FROM sales_report
+   WHERE name = 'name'

+   DELETE FROM sales_by_sku
+   WHERE total_ordered = 'total_ordered'

+   DELETE FROM all_sessions
+   WHERE time= 'time'

-2. The columns data type is 'text' throughout.
+3. The columns data type is 'text' throughout.
 Change to relevant data types